Trade directory · Olathe metro · Kansas

 Licensing Requirements

-Kansas does not require a general handyman license.
-However, work exceeding $500 may require contractor registration through Kansas Department of Commerce.
-Electrical work requires electrical contractor license, plumbing work requires plumbing contractor license.
-No exam for basic handyman work under $500.
+Kansas does not require a specific handyman license.
+However, work over $2,000 requires a general contractor license through Kansas Department of Commerce.
+Electrical work requires electrical contractor license, plumbing over $1,000 requires plumbing contractor license.
+Most handymen operate under the $2,000 threshold per project.

 §2